How to Format Slicer in Excel (7 Common Options)

 Read More: How to Change Slicer Color in Excel

-Not only the cell style you can also edit font size and color using the Slicer option.
-To do so first we need to duplicate a style from the Slicer Style and modify it accordingly.
+Before we can edit the font size and color of Slicer cells, we need to duplicate a style from the Slicer Style feature and modify it accordingly.

 Creating a duplicate Slicer style